Symplectic rational homology ball fillings of Seifert fibered spaces: Introduction

-Each lens space is a spherical (also known as an elliptic) $3$-manifold.
-As a corollary to our main results, we will show that the fact stated in the above paragraph extends to all spherical $3$-manifolds.
+Since every lens space is a spherical (also known as an elliptic) 3-manifold, this raises the natural question of whether the classification above extends to all spherical 3-manifolds.
+As a corollary of our main results, we prove that this is indeed the case, provided that the spherical 3-manifolds are canonically oriented as links of the corresponding quotient singularities.

+We emphasize, however, that this result does not necessarily hold true for a spherical $3$-manifold equipped with the orientation opposite to the canonical one it carries when viewed as the singularity link (see Remark~\ref{rem: notTrue} below).
+In fact, in subsequent work \cite{EtnyreOzbagciTosun25pre}, we provide a complete classification of spherical $3$-manifolds {\em with either orientations}, which admit symplectic rational homology ball fillings.